KRR-Oxford/BLINKout/README.md

 See files under the `preprocessing` folder, where running scripts to create the datasets are in `run_preprocess_ents_and_data.sh`.

 # Acknowledgement
 The repository is based on [`BLINK`](https://github.com/facebookresearch/BLINK) under the MIT license.
+Also, we acknowledge the data sources above.